 assign a vsock device to a specific namespace, since vsock devices are not

-sockets in a local namespace cannot communicate with the host through
+This means that sockets in a local namespace cannot communicate with the host

 Examples